Current Research

 Wardinski, K.M., E.R.
 Hotchkiss, C.N.
 Jones, D.L.
 McLaughlin, B.D.
 Strahm, & D.T.
 Scott.
 2022.
 Water soluble organic matter from soils at the terrestrial-aquatic interface in wetland-dominated landscapes.
 Journal of Geophysical Research – Biogeosciences 127: e2022JG006994.

 López Lloreda, C., J. Maze, D. McLaughlin, C.N.
 Jones, D. Scott, M. Palmer, K. Wardinski, N. Corline, & E.R.
 Hotchkiss.
-Wetland CO2 and CH4 concentrations and variability in a hydrologically dynamic landscape.
-In Preparation.
+In Press.
+CO2 and CH4 concentrations in headwater wetlands influenced by morphology and changing hydro-biogeochemical conditions.
+Ecosystems.

 Corline, N.J., E.R.
 Hotchkiss, D. Scott, J. Maze, B. Badgley, B. Strahm, & D. McLaughlin.
 Tadpole aggregations create biogeochemical hotspots in wetland ecosystems.
-In Preparation.
+In Revsion.

 Ecology and management of salty freshwater ecosystems